 Do you like to ask other people Questions?

-Maybe I should have been told earlier that not everyone likes to be asked questions or like create questions for other
+Maybe I should have realised that not everyone likes to be asked questions or create questions to ask others

-I was told that often my questions contain phrases that may cause people (Coaches) to feel uncomfortable.
+I was told that often my questions contained phrases that may cause people (Coaches) to feel uncomfortable.
 More about being uncomfortable later in this post.

-“I’m offering to exchange views with them so that we can explore how this movement is coached”.
-That as my reply, it was my aim, my rationale for the post.
-Maybe to challenge but more to collaborate.
+I was offering to exchange views with coaches so that we can explore how this movement is coached

 “Why haven’t people replied,” I asked

 I’m still wondering how can the post be read so many times and yet only 1 person has sent me an email reply.

 That 1 reply made me feel so good 🙂

 It came all the way from South Africa and has hopefully started a coaching journey for the two of us.